evak2979/CheckoutTest/Readme.md

 ## Credentials

 At this moment in time no Authentication/Authorization is setup.
 In order to retrieve a payment however, one must provide the API with both the PaymentId and the MerchantId.
 This is to offer a small amount of protection, and to ensure that only a Merchant related to a particular payment can access that payment.

-Authentication/Authorization suggestions for future reference:

-- Incorporate IdentityServer4 and utilize the UseIdentityServer Middleware.
-- Use a cloud provider such as AWS and allow them to handle Authentication/Authorization (e.g. API Gateway + Lambda Authorizer)

 ## Endpoints and parameters: